ZetaCrush/CXcompress/README.md

-# ArtificialInt
+# TLCompress
-ArtificialInt is a lossless text compressor with the vision of being the best open-source compressor on the internet
+TLCompress is a lossless text compressor with the vision of being the best open-source compressor on the internet